chiizujin/edsa/previous_updates.md

+**2025-09-04**
+- Fixed a couple of inventory-related issues in the rEGGulator.

+**2025-09-03**
+- New agent: rEGGulator.
+An all-in-one agent for maintaining the number of unhatched Norn eggs.

 **2025-08-31**
 - New agents: Frisky Fruit and Calming Clouds.
 Agents to assist with population control.
 - Added "disappointment" stimulus to Selective Force Field's push-back.